 Lactobacillus Salivarius Provides Antimicrobial Boost for Travelers and Others

 The World Health Organization (WHO) urges holiday and business travelers alike to practice common sense disease prevention protocols when in the presence of individuals potentially infected with H1N1.
 (1) A frequently overlooked aspect of personal health protection is the individual's fortification of the immune system with natural, antimicrobial boosters.
-It is interesting to note that one such natural boost can come from the oral supplementation with probiotics in general and Lactobacillus salivarius in particular.
-Have you had yours today?
+It is interesting to note that one such natural boost can come from the oral supplementation with probiotics in general and Lactobacillus

 Good Bacteria vs. Bad Bacteria, Microbes and Fungi: A Primer

 The H1N1 virus, mold spores and

 Other times the beneficial bacteria have been eradicated – alongside their harmful cousins – during an antibiotics treatment.
 While this is a lifesaving step to remove potentially deadly bacteria from the human organism, it has the undesirable side effect of also removing good bacteria that help maintain overall health.
 Failure to supplement good bacteria at this time leaves the human organism susceptible to attacks from opportunistic bad bacteria that take up residence where no desirable bacteria out-compete them.

 It is interesting to note that good bacteria – most notably lactic acid bacteria -- have

 Lactobacillus Salivarius: Beneficial Resident of the Small Intestine and Mouth

 Researchers obtained plaque samples, which conclusively proved that the lactobacillus is instrumental in reducing at least five dangerous bacteria associated with the formation of plaque.
 This in turn greatly increases dental health.
 (6)

 Potential Weaknesses of Lactobacillus Salivarius (and how they work in your favor!)